Menu

 Emma Giner reminded us that we currently have four different generations working together in companies at once.
 They differ not only in age, but also in terms of standard procedures, best practices, and technological capabilities.
 It’s vital to find ways to collaborate that work for everyone.

 “You’re dealing with a new type of person.
 Most retail HQs are located outside of city centers, and you’re trying to attract people who want to take electric scooters to work and expect to be able to work from home or elsewhere.
 To get them and keep them, you have to reconfigure the whole company.
 But that’s what’s great about it, they’re teaching us and we’re learning from each other.
-We’re creating a new status quo together,” she said.
+We’re creating a new status quo together,” explained Emma Giner.

-For example, facing similar challenges, UK retailer River Island opened a digital office specifically for innovation and development in popular neighborhood Shoreditch, bringing the retailer closer to the people they want to hire.
+For example, facing similar challenges, UK retailer River Island opened a digital office specifically for innovation and development in popular neighbourhood Shoreditch, bringing the retailer closer to the people they want to hire.

 Prioritizing more horizontal communication and interaction